 Now, some common mistakes for marketing automation.
 First of all, you got to set it up, you got to activate it.
 I can't tell you how many times I'm mowing the lawn and I am like, "Wow, I didn't even think this particular trigger could be triggered in this way, which would throw the whole automation off," and here's what I mean.
 Let's say you have a couple of email sequences that are all set up. somebody comes in, they downloaded the report, they get a bonding sequence.
 Then they buy something else and they get some other sequence, then they buy whatever.

 You wouldn't believe how many times that happens.
 People, take the path that you want them to take often, but that doesn't mean that everybody does.
 I mean, some people going off in different ways through your marketing automation and sometimes it breaks.
 So you just want to make sure that you think through the scenarios.
-I mean, quiet place, quiet room, quiet office, kids aren't running around, sit down for 30 minutes and plan out all the ways that this thing could get fucked up because it probably will.
+I mean, quiet place, quiet room, quiet office, kids aren't running around, sit down for 30 minutes.
+Plan out all the ways that this thing could get fucked up because it probably will.
 That's just how marketing automation is.
 I mean, people take their path through it, and sometimes software goes weird and wonky or whatever.